 State-Owned Enterprises (SOEs) in general do not have a significant presence in the economy, with most functions performed by privately-held firms.
 Notable exceptions are in the electricity, banking, and refining sectors.
-In the partially privatized electricity sector, private companies mainly provide the electricity generation, while the government handles the transmission and distribution phases via the Dominican Electric Transmission Company (ETED) and the Dominican Corporation of State Electrical Companies (CDEEE).
+In the partially privatized electricity sector, private companies mainly provide electricity generation, while the government handles the transmission and distribution phases via the Dominican Electric Transmission Company (ETED) and the Dominican Corporation of State Electrical Companies (CDEEE).
 CDEEE is the largest SOE in terms of government expenditures.
 However, the government participates in the generation phase, too (most notably in hydroelectric power) and one of the distribution companies is partially privatized.
 In the financial sector, the state-owned BanReservas is the largest bank in the country, with a 32 percent market share by assets.
 In the refining sector, the government is the majority owner of the only refinery in the country; Refinery Dominicana (Refidomsa) operates and manages the refinery, is the only importer of crude oil in the country, and is also the largest importer of refined fuels, with a 60 percent market share.
 Sanctioned-Venezuelan firm Petróleos de Venezuela, S.A.
 (PDVSA by its Spanish acronym) is the minority shareholder.

 The government does not have an official position or policy on responsible business conduct, including corporate social responsibility (CSR).
 Although there is not a local culture of CSR, large foreign companies normally have active CSR programs, as do some of the larger local business groups.
 While most local firms do not follow OECD principles regarding CSR, the firms that do are viewed favorably, especially when their CSR programs are effectively publicized.